 If you feel tired but have a hard time falling asleep, you may have stress-related fatigue.
 Or you may notice that you can fall asleep, but you have a hard time staying asleep.
-These are all reasons to talk with your health care provider about the physical effects stress is having on your body.
+These are all reasons to talk with your doctor about the physical effects stress is having on your body.

-Stress can also lead to the emotions of anxiety and depression and a dependence on others.
-It can also lead to an unhealthy dependence on medications.
+Stress can also lead to anxiety, depression, a dependence on others, or an unhealthy dependence on medicines.

 If you or your family members have or have had depression, there is a greater risk that you could develop depression from your chronic pain.
-You should seek help at the first sign of depression.
+Seek help at the first sign of depression.
 Even mild depression can affect how well you can manage your pain and stay active.